katjad/javascript101-handbook/best_practices.md

 ## Testing
 Learn how to practice TDD/BDD it will help you write decoupled code with less bugs.

+## Use the source control, Luke!
+Use source control, what would happen if the dog ate your codes?

 ## Have Fun!

 > "Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."